VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 # Chapter 3: Orders and Registrations Bounded Context

-_The first stopping point on our CQRS journey._
+_The first stop on our CQRS journey._

-_"Following the light of the sun, we left the Old World,"_ Christopher Columbus.
+> "The Allegator is the same, as the Crocodile, and differs only in Name," John Lawson

 # A description of the bounded context